Karmaz95/Snake_Apple/README.md

                         (default: adhoc)
-  --cs_offset           Print Code Signature file offset --cs_flags            Print Code Signature flags
+  --cs_offset           Print Code Signature file offset --cs_flags            Print Code Signature flags --verify_bundle_signature
+                        Code Signature verification (if the contents of the bundle have been modified) --remove_sig_from_bundle
+                        Remove Code Signature from the bundle

 CHECKSEC ARGS:
   --has_pie             Check if Position-Independent Executable (PIE) is set